NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 2/Spriggan Bully.md

 abilities_mid:
   - name: ""
   - name: "Enraged Growth"
-    desc: "`pf2:r` (polymorph,primal) **Trigger** The spriggan bully takes damage\n**Effect** The spriggan bully grows to Large size, along with their equipment (which returns to natural size if removed).
+    desc: "`pf2:r` (polymorph,primal) **Trigger** The spriggan bully takes damage\n* * *\n\n**Effect** The spriggan bully grows to Large size, along with their equipment (which returns to natural size if removed).
 The spriggan bully's reach increases by 5 feet.
 They regain 5 Hit Points and gain a +2 status bonus to melee attacks and damage rolls.
-This effect continues until the end of the spriggan bully's next turn, but on any turn in which the spriggan bully deals damage to another creature and is not [[Conditions/Fatigued|Fatigued]], the effect extends until the end of the following turn.\nWhen Enraged Growth ends, the spriggan bully is fatigued for 1 hour."
+This effect continues until the end of the spriggan bully's next turn, but on any turn in which the spriggan bully deals damage to another creature and is not [[Conditions/Fatigued|Fatigued]], the effect extends until the end of the following turn.\n\nWhen Enraged Growth ends, the spriggan bully is fatigued for 1 hour."

 attacks:
   - name: ""